marcfrei/netsec-lightning-filter/docs/Config.md

 Destination Ethernet address.
 If an address is provided, the Ethernet destination address is set to that address.
 If the string `"src_addr"` is provided, the destination and source addresses are switched.
-The destination Ethernet address is not set if this field (and the "ip_arp" field) is not provided.
+The destination Ethernet address is not set if this field is not provided.

 **ip** (string)
 Destination IPv4 address.
 The destination IP address is not set if this field is not provided.